skip to content

 Managing Current Events and Sensitive Issues: Tips for Members

-On occasion, ETFO members find themselves having to manage the impact of current events or sensitive issues/topics in their personal and professional lives.
+On occasion, ETFO members may find themselves having to manage the impacts of current events or sensitive issues/topics in their personal and professional lives.
+While members are entitled to have opinions, views, and feelings about events and issues, they must be careful about how and when they choose to express these.

-It is important to remember that ETFO members are held to a high standard, both at work and away from work.
-Members may be subject to formal scrutiny from professional regulatory bodies like the Ontario College of Teachers (OCT) or the College of Early Childhood Educators (CECE), or by school boards, Children’s Aid Societies, and law enforcement.
-It is also possible for any parent, student, or member of the public to make a complaint to these bodies that could lead to an investigation.
+As education professionals, ETFO members are held to a high standard and may be subject to formal scrutiny from professional regulatory bodies like the Ontario College of Teachers (OCT) or the College of Early Childhood Educators (CECE), or by school boards, Children’s Aid Societies, and law enforcement.
+Any parent, student, or member of the public can lodge a complaint about a member to these bodies that could lead to an investigation.

 Current Events/Sensitive Issues and Off-Duty Conduct

-ETFO members may feel the need to make public statements or participate in public activities that are connected to a current event and sensitive topic.
+Members might wish to make public statements or participate in public activities that are connected to a current event or sensitive topic.
 When doing so, it is important to understand that off-duty conduct can have an impact at work.

-Posts on platforms like X (Twitter), Facebook, TikTok, Instagram, etc., can be subject to immediate scrutiny by one’s employer, colleagues, students, and school community.
-In some cases, members can face disciplinary action for off-duty conduct where the conduct harms the employer’s reputation, interferes with the performance of the member’s duties, causes other employees to feel uncomfortable working with them, or is inconsistent with the professional expectations for someone in a position of trust.
+Engagement on platforms like X (Twitter), Facebook, TikTok, Instagram, etc., can be subject to immediate scrutiny by one’s employer, colleagues, students, and school community.
+In some cases, members can face disciplinary action for off-duty conduct if it harms the employer’s reputation, interferes with the performance of the member’s duties, causes other employees to feel uncomfortable working with them, or is inconsistent with the professional expectations for someone in a position of trust.

 Current Events/Sensitive Issues in the Classroom and Workplace

-Curriculum documents include questions, sample questions, and other specific examples related to expectations that should be used to guide planning and instruction.
-These examples relate directly to the curriculum topic and expectations.
-They also assist to frame what current events or sensitive issues could be appropriately integrated, as well as how they can be integrated into classroom learning goals.
+Curriculum documents include questions and examples related to curriculum expectations that should be used to guide planning and instruction.
+These help frame which current events or sensitive issues could be appropriately integrated into classroom learning goals.

-Including a current event or sensitive issue in classroom instruction requires members to exercise professional discretion in determining if, when, and how that integration will occur.
-Planning for such integration should consider curriculum and learning goals, assessment, universal design, differentiated instruction and age appropriateness, in addition to class and student profiles.
+Members must also exercise professional judgement in determining if, when, and how such integration will occur.
+Planning should consider curriculum and learning goals, assessment, universal design, differentiated instruction, and age appropriateness, in addition to class and student profiles.
 School boards often issue resources that clarify how to manage specific current events and sensitive issues in the classroom.
-As employees, ETFO members are required to make themselves familiar with, and follow the guidance in, those board resource documents.
+As employees, members are required to make themselves familiar with and follow this guidance.

-At times, it might be tempting to forego planning and consultation in order to immediately integrate a current event or sensitive topic into classroom instruction.
+At times, it might be tempting to forgo planning and consultation to immediately integrate a current event or sensitive topic into classroom instruction.
 This is not a recommended course of action.
-Members should be seeking consultation and feedback from supervisors, parents and/or students to identify and address concerns before a current event or sensitive topic is included in classroom activities.
+Members should seek consultation and feedback from supervisors, parents, and/or students to identify and address concerns before a current event or sensitive topic is included in classroom activities.

 Most workplaces, including school boards, have a code of conduct outlining what is acceptable workplace behaviour.
-It is important to know those policies and your employer’s expectations.
-Conduct outside of the workplace can still fall within an employer’s code of conduct and the professional standards of the OCT or CECE, particularly where the conduct is seen to be detrimental to the profession, the reputation of the employer, or the culture of the school.
+It is important to know these policies and your employer’s expectations.
+Conduct outside of the workplace can still fall within an employer’s code of conduct and the professional standards of the OCT or CECE, particularly if it is seen as detrimental to the profession, the reputation of the employer, or the culture of the school.

-If a member is thinking about integrating a current event or sensitive issue into classroom activities, or may be participating in public activities related to a current event or sensitive issue, the following tips can assist in avoiding unnecessary professional difficulties.
+If you are thinking about integrating a current event or sensitive issue into classroom activities, or may be participating in public activities related to a current event or sensitive issue, the following tips can help avoid unnecessary professional difficulties.

-• Ensure that the introduction of current events or sensitive topics into classroom activities is tied directly to curriculum and is age appropriate.
+• Ensure that the introduction of current events or sensitive topics into classroom activities is tied directly to curriculum and is age appropriate, and not used as a vehicle for personal political advocacy.

 • Avoid introducing topics that may trigger, traumatize, or otherwise negatively impact students.